 Small business credit cards often feature high credit limits.
 That means it may be possible to finance a low-cost franchise with a balance transfer where the funds are deposited into your business bank account.
 This approach carries risks, of course; once the low introductory rate expires, you can be looking at a pretty hefty interest rate on your balance.
 So you’ll need to get your franchise off the ground and make money quickly so you can pay off your balance or refinance.

-A more likely scenario is to use a credit card to supplement other types of financing or to pay for day-to-day expenses, and finance major purchases.
-Many small business credit cards do not report to personal credit unless you default, so it won’t affect your credit as long as you make your payments on time.
+A more likely scenario is to use business credit cards to supplement other types of financing or to pay for day-to-day expenses, and finance major purchases.
+Many small business credit cards do not report to personal credit unless you default (you’ll want to confirm this with your card provider), so it won’t affect your personal credit as long as you make your payments on time.
 As an added bonus, most small business cards help build business credit, which can be valuable as your franchise grows and seeks additional financing.

 There are as many different franchise options as there are businesses, so the costs of financing a franchise will vary depending on the business it’s in, the particular franchise, and whether or not they require you to maintain a cash reserve.
 There are franchises with startup costs as low as $10,000 up to $5 million, depending on the type of franchise you’re purchasing.
 For example, a home-based franchise might be on the low side, while a hotel franchise could be on the higher end of the range.